Tverečius

 Tverečius (Twerecz) is a town in Ignalina district municipality, in Utena County, eastern Lithuania.
 According to the 2011 census, the town has a population of 231 people.

 History

 Grand Duchy of Lithuania

-Tverečius was first time mentioned on 21 July 1501.
-In same year at 24 July order of Augustinians settled in town.
+Tverečius was mentioned for the first time on 21 July 1501.
+On 24 July in the same year an order of Augustinians settled in the town.

 Interwar period (1918–1939)

 Map showing location of Tverečius (Twerecz) in Wilno Voivodeship during annexation into the Second Polish Republic.

 In the aftermath of World War I, the newly independent countries of Lithuania and Poland found themselves in dispute over the Vilnius Region through two conflicts known as the Polish–Lithuanian War and Żeligowski's Mutiny.
 These conflicts resulted in the creation of the short-lived Republic of Central Lithuania in 1920.
 A disputed election in 1922 incorporated this territory into the Second Polish Republic through annexation.

 As Tverečius was geographically part of the Vilnius Region, and subsequently included in the Republic of Central Lithuania, the town became Polish territory in March 1922: Tverečius found itself incorporated as Twerecz, part of Święciany (Švenčionys) Powiat (county) in the newly created (1926) Wilno Voivodeship, the northeasternmost province then in Poland.